ihossain9595/pig-the-dice-game/README.md

 ![Guess My Number Screen Shot][product-screenshot]

-Guess My Number is a fun educational game that challenges kids to find a number based on greater than or less than feedback.<br />
+Pig is a simple dice game first described in print in John Scarne in 1945.
+Players take turns to roll a single dice as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.<br />
 Thanks to Jonas Schmedtmann (@jonasschmedtman).

 <p align="right">(<a href="#top">back to top</a>)</p>